Introduction to Stages of Project Management

 Importance of project management

 projects are common in companies; the performance demand is higher in terms of time, cost and specifications.
 Projects are directly connected to deadlines and defined budgets.
 The trick is to know how to balance these together with the element of quality to achieve a successful result.
-The clear aim is to make customers happy with the project and make them come to us again and again with new projects; this process is also helpful for long term client building.
+The clear aim is to make customers happy with the project and make them come to us again and again with new projects; this process is also helpful for a long-term client building.
 With a good plan and a process in place, the team is aware of what is next and can invest more time being proactive rather than reactive.

 Project management is a cycle that utilizes organizational existing resources and attempts to manage the project by applying a collection of tools and techniques while keeping the company’s routine operation undisturbed.
 The project management process calls for the creation of a small organizational structure comprised of a team (members).
 The small structure (team) works until they have produced the desired outcome.
 After completion, the small organizational structure(team) is dismissed for that related project.